nyccccc/Algorithm/README.md

 # Alogrithm
-This is Yichen Niu's Alogrithm learning
+This is Yichen Niu's Algorithm learning

 The first part is about the sort.
+The second part is